 Arrive Yangon (3 nights)

 Yangon is Myanmar’s most well known city for tourists.
 Large-scale golden pagodas jut out of the bustling metropolis of interwoven streets and fearless motorcyclists.
 It creates an atmosphere of wonder and occupies the mind.
 Most of the sights here involve temples and pagodas, but there are also some beautiful lakes to wander around and museums to explore.
+For a great guide about Shwedagon Paya, you can check out this post.

 Yangon is the perfect place to begin your itinerary because there is plenty available here to introduce you to the culture, atmosphere and people of Myanmar.
 Yangon is generally a more traveller-friendly city to wrap your head around than Mandalay so it’s a good place to start.